Riga Mustapha

-Rahamat Riga Mustapha (born 10 October 1981) is a Ghanaian-born Dutch professional footballer who last played as a striker for Pune F.C. in the Indian I-League.
+Rahamat Riga Mustapha (born 10 October 1981) is a former professional footballer who last played as a striker for Pune F.C. in the Indian I-League.
+Born in Ghana, he represented the Netherlands at youth level.

 Club career

 Born in Accra, Ghana, Mustapha began his career with Eredivisie side Vitesse as a youth and senior player.
 While with the Vitesse youth team, Mustapha actually worked under his future head coach at Sparta Rotterdam and Pune, Mike Snoei.
 He also went out on loan to RBC Roosendaal while with Vitesse.
 He then left Vitesse in 2003 to sign for Sparta Rotterdam in the Eerste Divisie.
 In his two seasons at Sparta, Mustapha scored a total of 30 goals.